jreiche/aeo_radar/README2.md

 * Introduction to GEE
 * Visualisation and RGB generation of Sentinel-1 images in GEE
 * Basic time series analysis of Sentinel-1 images in GEE
-* Understanding basic SAR backscatter characteristics (VV and VH backscatter values and distributions) over different land cover (forest, plantation, non-forest, built-up and water)
+* Understanding SAR backscatter characteristics over forest land cover
-* Linking the backscatter characteristics to particular scatter mechanism on the ground (surface, volume and double bounce scattering).
-Understanding interactions of the radar wave with objects on the ground (tree, water ...).

 ### Content